Silicone Hair Treatment: How Does It Help Your Hair?

 High-porosity hair can get dry, brittle, tangled, and frizzy.
 Silicone coats the hair strands to prevent frizz and tangles.
-It makes high-porosity hair look healthy, smooth, and shiny.
+It makes high-porosity hair look healthy and smooth and restores hair shine.

 - A silicone-based hair treatment moisturizes and strengthens hair while minimizing the damage from heat-styling tools.

 - It seals moisture to keep your hair healthy and frizz-free, making it easier to detangle.

 - However, while silicone increases hair volume, it can dry your hair out and make it dull if it builds up on your scalp.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Silicones: use of substantive properties on skin and hair

 - Hair Cosmetics: An Overview